 Our Supply Chain

-Our Policies on Slavery and Human Trafficking
+2. Our Policies and Governance

-We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+We are committed to ensuring there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 This stance is in line with our Business Ethics policy.

 Supplier Adherence to Our Values